namin/biohacker/README.md

 BioHacker is a test bed for using AI and PL in biology.
 It started as a class project in Gerry Sussman's class at MIT and has grown into a research project on drug repurposing using Causality and Truth-Maintenance Systems.
 The project also contains an improved code base from the wonderful hacker book _[Building Problem Solvers](BPS)_.

-## 2021: Teaching an old AI new tricks:  probabilistic, causal and counterfactual reasoning with a truth maintenance system
+## 2021: Teaching a (good old-fashioned) AI new tricks: probabilistic, causal and counterfactual reasoning with truth maintenance systems

 See [the ProgProb 2021 poster (PDF)](https://probprog.cc/assets/posters/wed/28.pdf).